There are pretty much only two kinds of property investor, active and passive, but it’s important to know the difference.

 In the investment world generally the words active and passive tend to define an investment style which is either seeking to reflect the performance of the market (usually the share market), called a passive style or is seeking to outperform the market, known as an active style.
 There has been lots of debate over the years about the merits of both styles as well as the observation that both tend to end up under-performing the market in which they are invested anyway.

 The reasons for the average under-performance in both investment styles is that passive managers charge fees and have costs which erode the “indexed” result generated by the market.
 Active managers have even higher costs and tend to have winning and losing investment positions which average down to below the “indexed” result.
 Some commentators have even observed that the managers who do out-perform their underlying market were probably just lucky in having a few more winners than losers that particular year.
-Examples of the same active investment managers out-performing consistently year after year are scarce as.
+Examples of the same active investment managers out-performing consistently year after year are rare.

 Direct investment in residential property is different in many ways and on many levels.
 But there is still a distinction to be made between the two approaches.